svn2github/gnumex/README.txt

 WRITE A GATEWAY ROUTINE in C or Fortran which will be called from Matlab and calls the computational routines.
 The gateway routine must be named mexFunction.
-For details refer to the Matlab documentation (in the newest Matlabs the chapter is called "Calling C and Fortran Programs from Matlab").
+For details refer to the Matlab documentation.

 TO CREATE MEX-FILES use the Matlab mex command.
 It will by default look for a config file named "mexopts.bat" in the current folder, and if not found